The twist-three distribution $e^q(x,k_\perp)$ in a light-front model: Introduction

 Twist-three parton distributions functions (PDFs) and transverse momentum dependent parton distributions (TMDs) contribute to various observables in inclusive and semi-inclusive deep inelastic scattering (SIDIS), respectively.
 Although suppressed with respect to twist-two observables, twist-three structure functions are not small in the kinematics of fixed target experiments.
 One of the priority tasks of the future experimental program at JLab12 is the measurement of different higher-twist spin-azimuthal asymmetries in SIDIS~\cite{E12017,E12-06-112,E12-06-112B}.
 A future electron ion collider would extend such experimental investigation by accessing different kinematical regions~\cite{Boer:2011fh,Accardi:2012qut}.

 In this context, model studies have been shown to have important impact for the understanding of TMDs and the theoretical interpretation of related observables (see, e.g., Ref.~\cite{Metz:2004ya}).
 Higher-twist quark PDFs and TMDs can in general be decomposed into contributions from leading-twist mass terms, singular terms and pure interaction-dependent (``tilde") terms.
 This decomposition is obtained through the QCD equations of motion (EOM) and allows one to single the tilde term out as the contribution of quark-gluon correlation functions.
 Neglecting the tilde and mass terms is referred to as Wandzura-Wilczek approximation~\cite{Wandzura:1977qf}.
 This approximation has been often used as starting point to simplify the description of twist-three SIDIS observables~\cite{Efremov:2002ut,Efremov:2002td,DeSanctis:2000fh}, and showed to be an useful numerical approximation~\cite{Avakian:2007mv}.
-However, it misses one of the main motivation to study sub-leading twist, i.e. the non-perturbative physics of quark-gluon correlations.
+However, there is no real experimental evidence of its validity, and it misses one of the main motivation to study sub-leading twist, i.e. the non-perturbative physics of quark-gluon correlations.